Particle Dual Averaging: Optimization of Mean Field Neural Networks with Global Convergence Rate Analysis: Experiments

-We consider a student-teacher setup.
-The labels are generated as $y_i = f_*(x_i) + \varepsilon_i$, where $f_*$ is the teacher model (target function), and $\varepsilon$ is i.i.d.~label noise.
+We employ our proposed algorithm in both synthetic student-teacher settings (see Figure~\ref{fig:experiment}(a)(b)) and real-world dataset (see Figure~\ref{fig:experiment}(c)).
+For the student-teacher setup, the labels are generated as $y_i = f_*(x_i) + \varepsilon_i$, where $f_*$ is the teacher model (target function), and $\varepsilon$ is zero-mean i.i.d.~label noise.
 For the student model $f$, we follow \citet[Section 2.1]{mei2018mean} and parameterize a two-layer neural network with fixed second layer as:

-which we train to minimize the objective~\eqref{eq:rerm} with PDA.
-Note that $\alpha=1$ corresponds to the mean field regime, whereas setting $\alpha=1/2$ leads to the kernel (NTK) regime \footnote{We use the term \textit{kernel regime} only to indicate the parameter scaling $\alpha$; this does not necessarily imply that the NTK linearization is an accurate description of the trained model.}
+which we train to minimize the objective~\eqref{eq:rerm} using PDA.
+Note that $\alpha=1$ corresponds to the mean field regime (which we are interested in), whereas setting $\alpha=1/2$ leads to the kernel (NTK) regime\footnote{We use the term \textit{kernel regime} only to indicate the parameter scaling $\alpha$; this does not necessarily imply that the NTK linearization is an accurate description of the trained model.}.

-\paragraph{Experiment Setup.} We design synthetic experiments for both regression and classification problems, in which the student model is a two-layer tanh network with $M=500$.
+\paragraph{Synthetic student-teacher setting.} For Figure~\ref{fig:experiment}(a)(b) we design synthetic experiments for both regression and classification tasks, where the student model is a two-layer tanh network with $M=500$.
 For regression, we take the target function $f_*$ to be a multiple-index model with $m$ neurons: $f_*(x) = \frac{1}{\sqrt{m}}\sum_{i=1}^m\sigma_*(\langle w^*_i,x\rangle)$, and the input is drawn from a unit Gaussian $\mathcal{N}(0,I_p)$.
-For binary classification, we consider a simple two-dimensional dataset from \texttt{sklearn.datasets.make$\_$circles} \citep{scikit-learn}, in which the goal is to separate two groups of data on concentric circles (red and blue in Figure~\ref{fig:experiment}(c)).
+For binary classification, we consider a simple two-dimensional dataset from \texttt{sklearn.datasets.make$\_$circles} \citep{scikit-learn}, in which the goal is to separate two groups of data on concentric circles (red and blue in Figure~\ref{fig:experiment}(b)).
 We include additional experimental results in Appendix~\ref{app:additional_experiment}.

+\paragraph{PDA hyperparameters.} We optimize the \textit{squared loss} for regression and the \textit{logistic loss} for binary classification.
+The model is trained by PDA with batch size 50.
+We scale the number of inner loop steps $T_t$ with $t$, and the step size $\eta_t$ with $1/\sqrt{t}$, where $t$ is the outer loop iteration; this heuristic is consistent with the required inner-loop accuracy in Theorem~\ref{thm:convergence} and Proposition~\ref{cor:total-complexity}.